Lumina Foundation Position Summary

 This Position Summary is only a summary of the typical job functions, not an exhaustive list of all possible responsibilities, and may be subject to change at any time due to reasonable accommodation or other reasons.

-- a resume as an attachment outlining experience relevant to the position.
+- resume/curriculum vitae as attachments outlining experience relevant to the position, and

 Human Resources Manager